-If you’re financially affected by the Coronavirus, you may be able to suspend your mortgage or rent payments for up to 180 days without penalty.
+If you have lost your job due to the coronavirus pandemic, you may be able to suspend your mortgage payments for up to 180 days without penalty.
 You may also qualify for foreclosure and eviction protection during this time.
-The relief comes in the form of federal, state and private sector programs designed to help those suffering the economic fallout of COVID-19.
-We’ll explain how to qualify and keep you updated on the latest stimulus efforts during the impending recession.
-You can also work with a financial advisor to manage your mortgage and financial plans.
+Certain renters are also protected from eviction if they cannot pay their rent because of the pandemic.
+Relief comes in the form of federal, state and private sector programs designed to help those suffering the economic fallout of COVID-19.

 In response to the financial meltdown sparked by the coronavirus pandemic, Congress passed a historic $2 trillion stimulus package and President Trump signed it on March 27.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES) Act included several provisions protecting homeowners and renters.

-In this case, forbearance is a time when you can suspend your monthly payments on federally-backed mortgages.
-The bill also prohibits loan servicers or lenders from charging additional interest, fees or other penalties during forbearance.
+Forbearance is a time when you can suspend your monthly payments on federally-backed mortgages.
+The new law prohibits loan servicers or lenders from charging additional interest, fees or other penalties during forbearance.
 These rules cover property ranging from single-family homes to fourplexes.

-Moreover, lenders of mortgages backed by federal agencies, Fannie Mae and Freddie Mac are prohibited from launching foreclosures for a 60-day period as of March 18.
+Also, lenders of federally backed mortgages are prohibited from launching foreclosures for a 60-day period, beginning March 18.

 But don’t contact government agencies directly.
 While the government backs these mortgages, they’re provided to consumers by federally-approved lenders.
 You have to contact your loan servicer or lender directly and request forbearance.
-And due to the circumstances, you may simply need to state that you’ve been financially affected by the COVID-19 outbreak.
+And due to the circumstances, you may simply need to state that you’ve lost your job and are experiencing financial hardship because of the COVID-19 outbreak.

-Those who own multi family homes with federally-backed mortgages can request forbearance of up to 30-days with the option of two 30-day-period extensions.
-However, they’re more likely to secure it if they were in good standing with the lendner as of February 1, but now face financial hardship.
+Those who own multi-family homes with federally-backed mortgages can request forbearance of up to 30-days with the option of two 30-day extensions.
+However, they’re more likely to secure it if they were in good standing with the lender as of February 1, but now face financial hardship.

 The bill also provides indirect relief to some renters.
-If a landlord owns a property through a federally-backed mortgage, that person isn’t allowed to evict tenants solely for their failure to pay rent for a 120-day period.
+If a landlord owns a property through a federally-backed mortgage, that person isn’t allowed to evict tenants solely for their failure to pay rent for a 120-day period, starting March 27, 2020.
 These landlords are also prohibited from charging penalties to such tenants for failing to pay rent.

 Mortgage giants Fannie Mae and Freddie Mac back some multi-family home mortgages.
 They’re overseen by the Federal Housing Finance Agency (FHFA).

-In this case, forbearance means you can temporarily reduce or pause your monthly payments for up to a year.
+In this case, forbearance means you can temporarily reduce or pause your monthly payments for an initial 180 days.
+You have the right to request an additional 180 days once.
 Interest will accrue during this time frame.
 But you’d get the following benefits: